 College student leaders provide support and guidance through Orientation Week and subsequent university milestones.
 Our staff mentor student leaders to be positive role models and to identify and call out unacceptable behaviour.
 Among all our residents we foster a culture of care for each other’s physical and mental wellbeing.

-Through ongoing educational programs, we promote a culture of gender equality that supports all students to understand and accept the link between gender equality and respectful relationships.
+Through ongoing educational programs, we promote a culture of inclusivity and equality that supports all students to understand the link between equality and respectful relationships.
 We regularly host guest speakers who are experts in areas such as consent, positive relationships, and respect for sexual diversity and identity.

 To provide a safe place in which to navigate the transition from adolescence to adulthood, we:

-To report a potential breach of the Emmanuel College Code of Conduct and Emmanuel College Respectful Relationships Policy, please use the form below.
-By submitting a report, you are not initiating a formal reporting process and you have the option to remain anonymous.
-We will only use the information you have provided to put you in contact with a member of our Student Engagement Team who will inform you of Emmanuel’s support options.
+To report a potential breach of the Emmanuel College Code of Conduct and Emmanuel College Respectful Relationships Policy, students can use the form below.
+By submitting a report, students are not initiating a formal reporting process and they have the option to remain anonymous.
+We will only use the information provided to put a student in contact with a member of our Student Engagement Team who will inform them of Emmanuel’s support options.

-If you choose to remain anonymous, we will attempt to take action with the information you have provided.
-The report you submit will be turned into a case note for the student/s involved or mentioned.
+If a student chooses to remain anonymous, we will attempt to take action with the information that has been provided.
+The report submitted will be turned into a case note for the student/s involved or mentioned.
 A risk assessment based on the information provided is completed.
 Please note, the anonymous report option may not result in an outcome if there is not enough information or detail that can appropriately be used to progress to an informal or formal report.